CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 perception are the same thing or different things.
 But you will not proceed as you did just now.
-You will not base your argument upon the use and wont of language; you will not follow the practice of most men, who drag words this way and that at their pleasure, so making every imaginable difficulty for one another." &mdash; Socrates (Plato)
+You will not base your argument upon the use and wont of language; you will not follow the practice of most men, who drag words this way and that at their pleasure, so making every imaginable difficulty for one another.'" &mdash; Socrates (Plato)

 <script>
 	var refTagger = {